Cloud-PG/prometheus-hpa/README.md

   - a pod with CouchDB and a couchDB exporter - exposed through NodePort service
 - a Prometheus server
 - a Prometheus adapter pod
-- three different horizontal pod autoscalers to scale each app (up to 10 replicas) accorinding to a specific metric:
+- three different horizontal pod autoscalers to scale each app (up to 10 replicas) accornding to a specific metric:
   - httpgo: ```number of open file descriptors```
   - httpd: ```number of accesses per second```
   - couchDB: ```number of reads```